Vaibhav-777/spring-boot/README.md

 1. Create database or use existing one

-2. Create application.properties file and add following lines in it
+2. Create properties file with .properties file extension and add following lines in it

       `spring.datasource.url=jdbc:mysql://localhost:3306/{database_name}?createDatabaseIfNotExist=true&&useUnicode=true&characterEncoding=utf8`